ERA-IX Peering LAN Route Servers

 neighbor era-ix-ipv4 prefix-list export-prefixes out

 The most important statements (some of which might be unique):

-enforce-first-asThis statement disables the check on the first AS in the AS-PATH.
+no enforce-first-asThis statement disables the check on the first AS in the AS-PATH.
 If you do not set this, inbound updates will be ignored and you will see zero prefixes from our route-servers.

 send-community largeThis statement enables sending communities to our route-servers, allowing you to use them for traffic-engineering.

 We recommend applying explicit and strict import and export route filtering, in the example import filtering has been left out.
 Route-maps and prefix-lists can be used to achieve the desired effect.